libdebug/libdebug/docs/source/breakpoints.rst

 .. code-block:: python

-    def callback(d: ThreadContext, bp: Breakpoint) -> None:
+    def callback(t: ThreadContext, bp: Breakpoint) -> None:

-The first parameter can either be a debugger object or a thread context object.
+The first parameter is a thread context object.
 This kind of object is described in :doc:`multithreading`.
 The second parameter is the breakpoint object that triggered the callback.

 As for the hit_count property, the following is an example of how to it: